Cyfrin/OpenPositions/positions/audit_team_manager.md

 # Cyfrin Audit Team Manager

 At Cyfrin, we are seeking an Audit Team Manager to take charge of a high-performing remote engineering and security team.
 The perfect candidate for this role will be a dynamic leader who values collaboration, champions personal and team growth, and is innately curious.
-The role is perfect for someone who is excited about making meaningful contributions to the web3 space, enabling it to scale, and above all, building cool, cutting-edge technology.
+The role is perfect for someone who is excited about making meaningful contributions to the web3 space, and enabling it to scale by improving security across the industry.

 ## Key Responsibilities